 Preparing for further clinical trials of FOL-005, Follicum conducted among other studies two separate three month toxicity studies during 2016.
 All studies showed that FOL-005 was safe.

-The second clinical study was conducted in 2018 at the Charité Hospital in Berlin and at bioskin, Hamburg, Germany, on patients suffering from alopecia.
-The main objective was to confirm the safety of FOL-005, but also to ideally measure effect on scalp on the treated patients.
+In 2018, the second clinical trial, this time on scalp on patients with alopecia, was performed at the Charite hospital in Berlin and at bioskin in Hamburg.
+The objectives of the trial wereas to confirm the safety of FOL-005, and also to hopefully see an effect after treatment on the scalp on the patients.
 In the study, hair growth (primary endpoint) increased on average by 7 hairs per cm2 and the increase was borderline statistically significant compared to baseline (p = 0.078).
 There was no statistically significant difference for placebo when compared to baseline.
 The study was designed to measure the effect after treatment vs. baseline (the individual’s starting value) and not vs. placebo.
 A clear positive effect was also shown in the number of hairs in growth phase, another very important parameter for hair growth.
 At the highest dose, a marked, 11% (median) increase in the number of hair follicles in growth phase was observed.
-Furthermore, the ratio between the number of hair in the growth phase to those in the dormant phase increased by 18% (median), while the corresponding number for placebo was minus 16% (median).
+Furthermore, the ratio between the number of hairs in the growth phase to those in the dormant phase increased by 18% (median), while the corresponding number for placebo was minus 16% (median).
 This difference reinforces the other results, which taken together indicate that FOL-005 is a promising treatment for alopecia (hair loss), although the dose and treatment length will probably need to be optimized to obtain maximum effect.
 In the case of the placebo, the majority of the parameters showed changes in the opposite direction, i.e. weakened hair growth.
 The next step for the company is to prepare for a clinical study evaluating the effect of a topical formulation of FOL-005, where dose, dosing frequency and treatment duration will be optimized.
 In parallel, the company will focus on finding a suitable partner for further development of FOL-005.

 New peptide class for treatment of diabetes